-For a solid mechanics analysis, every volume that does belong to the simulation domain has to be assigned to a material in order to set up a valid simulation.
-For example, if you are running a solid mechanics simulation, you have to choose a material law that describes the relationship between the strains and the consequent stresses.
+For solid mechanics analysis, every volume that belongs to the simulation domain has to be assigned to exactly one material.
+For example, in the case of a solid mechanics simulation, you have to choose a material law that describes the relationship between the strains and the consequent stresses.
 Please be aware that the material behavior can be linear or nonlinear (e.g. plastic material) and therefore may affect the numerical effort of the calculation.
-Solid material properties and behavior are defined by a Thermal solid model.
-Solid material models available on SimScale are:
+Solid material properties and behavior are defined by a thermal solid model.

 Linear elastic material deforms elastically throughout the analysis, which means that it will return back to its initial state upon unloading, irrespective of the deformation.

-Hyperelastic materials are the special class of materials that tends to respond elastically when they are subjected to very large strains.
-They show both a nonlinear material behavior as well as large shape changes.
+Hyperelastic materials are the special class of materials that tend to respond elastically when they are subjected to very large strains.
+They show both nonlinear material behavior as well as large shape changes.